sergemr/React-ChatBot-OSM/README.md

    - Explore SharePoint APIs to fetch content from SharePoint pages programmatically.
    - Extend your vector store to handle embedding of SharePoint pages along with other file types.
    - Implement a mechanism to periodically sync SharePoint content with your vector store.

 ## Additional Considerations for Converting to a React Application

-## Additional Considerations for Converting to a React Application